tsfpga/tsfpga/doc/release_notes/unreleased.rst

   types :class:`.StringGenericValue` and :class:`.BitVectorGenericValue`.

 * Add check that fails Vivado build unless all bus skew constraints are met after implementation.

+Bug fixes

+* Fix bug where multiple build projects filters that match the same project would crash the build.